atzberg/mlmod/src/src/USER-MLMOD/examples/README.md

-For examples and more information, see https://github.com/atzberg/mlmod and http://atzberger.org.
+For more information on the mlmod package, see https://github.com/atzberg/mlmod and http://atzberger.org.